GridTools/gt4py/CODING_GUIDELINES.md

 Try to keep sections and items logically ordered, add section separator comments to make section boundaries explicit when needed.
 If there is not a single evident logical order, pick the order you consider best or use alphabetical order.

-Consider configuration files as another type of source code and apply the same criteria, using comments when possible for more readability.
+Consider configuration files as another type of source code and apply the same criteria, using comments when possible for better readability.

 ### Ignoring QA errors